About the Maritime Training Academy

 Our maritime training authors have been selected for their knowledge and expertise.
-From Maritime Law to Yacht Brokers and ship’s Captains, our courses reflect the unrivalled experience our training authors have to offer.
+From Maritime Law to Yacht Brokers and ship’s Captains, our courses reflect the unrivalled experience our training authors have to offer – Meet our course authors below.

 As Ship’s Technical Services Manager, Alan was involved in a number of the ship’s refurbishment projects.
 In 1997 Alan joined the Cunard ISM project team as Technical Adviser.
 After the implementation of the ISM code it was time for a change and, seeing a position advertised in Lloyd’s List, Alan joined Nigel Burgess Ltd (NBL) in January 1998.